thriveweb/deking-new/content/posts/2018-10-26-small-deck-ideas-for-outdoor-living.md

   description: >-
     Small outdoor decks can be a challenge.
 We share five small deck ideas to make the most of small outdoor spaces in SE Queensland.
-  title: 'Small Deck Ideas for Outdoor Living in Brisbane, Gold Coast, Logan'
+  title: 'Small Deck Ideas for Outdoor Living in Brisbane, Gold Coast'
 ---
 Small outdoor decking areas can be a challenge and over the years we have faced this challenge many times.
 We share five small deck ideas to make the most of small outdoor spaces.